My Dad’s Hands

 Sometimes you see these memes asking what you would say to yourself when you were a teenager; I would tell myself not to get rid of my guitar stuff and not to give away the barber chair.
 But I probably wouldn’t listen.
 I’m stupid that way.

-(I also have a Village Inn kids’ coloring book/placemat that No. 1 Son and Barry McGuire colored together when No. 1 Son was 3, but that’s yet another story).
+(Speaking of the musicians who’ve signed my grungy old JDS, I also have a Village Inn kids’ coloring book/placemat that No. 1 Son and Barry McGuire colored together when No. 1 Son was 3, but that’s yet another story).

 It didn’t take long to regret my decision.
 Three days later, as we hit Interstate 70 west on our way to Oregon, I exclaimed “Why the HELL did I get rid of 12 years’ worth of stuff I loved?
 Why didn’t I just get rid of the sofa or the TV or Best Half?”